leakassandra/BCLPS/README.md

 ## Features

-User Submission Form: Users can enter their name, a game link, and a description.
+User Submission Form: Users can enter their name, a link, and a description.
 Database Storage: Submissions are stored in a SQLite database.
 ATOM Feed: Provides an ATOM feed containing all submitted links, accessible via a specific URL.
 Responsive Design: The application features a clean interface with a dark theme.